generate_before_header

 The DOJ indictment mentions six co-conspirators without naming or charging any of them as part of the initial case.
 According to the descriptions provided, however, they are six of the lawyers who worked to help Trump hold on to power: Rudy Giuliani, John Eastman, Sidney Powell, Jeffrey Clark, Kenneth Chesebro, and James Troupis.

 When Trump was arraigned on August 3, he pleaded not guilty to all charges while further making a mockery of the proceeding by almost immediately capitalizing on sales of his criminal mugshot.
-Judge Tanya Chutkan set the trial date for March 4, 2024, and in September 2023, denied the defendant’s motion that she recuse herself from the case based on his assertions that she is prejudiced against him.
+District Court Judge Tanya Chutkan originally set the trial date for March 4, 2024, and in September 2023, denied the defendant’s motion that she recuse herself from the case based on his assertions that she is prejudiced against him.

-Since the arraignment, the judge has repeatedly warned Trump against using “inflammatory” social media posts to intimidate witnesses or taint the potential jury pool.
-His clear intention to continue to flout that warning led to a gag order in early November that was then temporarily paused pending an appeals court hearing.
-So far, prosecutors have successfully shot down Trump’s multiple motions to delay the start of the trial.
+Since the arraignment, Trump has used his social media accounts to claim that Special Counsel Smith—who is also leading the DOJ investigation into the former president’s mishandling of classified documents after he left the White House—is “deranged” and part of a “team of losers and misfits” behind what he characterizes as a political “witch hunt” against him.
+The judge has repeatedly warned Trump against using “inflammatory” social media posts to intimidate witnesses or taint the potential jury pool, but his clear intention to continue to flout that warning led to a gag order in early November 2023 that was then temporarily paused pending an appeals court hearing.